Kafka Event Stream Modeling

-Apache Kafka on Heroku is an extremely powerful tool for creating modern application architectures, and for dealing with high-throughput event streams.
-Moving to a world of streaming event data, though, is not as simple as switching out the relational database that your ORM interacts with.
+Apache Kafka on Heroku is a powerful tool for creating modern application architectures, and for dealing with high-throughput event streams.
+Moving to a world of streaming event data, though, isn’t as simple as switching out the relational database that your ORM interacts with.
 To get the most out of streaming data, you must tune both your data and your Kafka configuration to support your product’s logic and needs.

 Core Apache Kafka concepts

-As covered in the Apache Kafka Dev Center article, there are a number of core concepts that are critical for understanding and tuning Apache Kafka on Heroku.
+As covered in the Apache Kafka on Heroku article, there are a number of core concepts that are critical for understanding and tuning Apache Kafka on Heroku.
 The critical concepts for this discussion are topics and partitions.

 Topics are the primary channel- or stream-like construct in Kafka, representing a type of event, much like a table would represent a type of record in a relational data store.

 Topics are comprised of some number of partitions.
-Each partition will contain a discrete subset of the events (or messages, in Kafka parlance) belonging to a given topic.
+Each partition contains a discrete subset of the events (or messages, in Kafka parlance) belonging to a given topic.

 Modifying the number and usage of these partitions is important to tuning your Kafka for your product, and for balancing ordering, parallelism, and resilience concerns.